justinross102/386-blog/_projects/2024-05-08-second-project.md

 \rho_{59,1} & \dots & 1 \end{pmatrix}
 $$

-* $\mathbf{y}$ is a column vector of the response variable observations.
+* **𝐲** is a column vector of the response variable observations.
 In this case, it is the log PM measurement on the child’s vest.

-* $\mathbf{X}$ is a matrix of the explanatory variables.
+* **𝐗** is a matrix of the explanatory variables.
 Each row represents an observation and each column represents one of the variables.

-* $\beta$ is a column vector of coefficients. $\beta_0$ represents the intercept and the rest correspond to individual explanatory variables in the $\mathbf{X}$ matrix.
+* **β** is a column vector of coefficients. $\beta_0$ represents the intercept and the rest correspond to individual explanatory variables in the $\mathbf{X}$ matrix.

-* $\epsilon$ is a column vector of residuals (the difference between the observed and predicted values for the log PM measurement on the child’s vest).
+* **𝜖** is a column vector of residuals (the difference between the observed and predicted values for the log PM measurement on the child’s vest).

-* $\sigma^2$ represents the variance of the log PM measurement on the child’s vest.
+* **σ²** represents the variance of the log PM measurement on the child’s vest.

-* $\mathbf{B}$ represents a diagonal matrix where each diagonal element corresponds to an individual child in the data.
+* **B** represents a diagonal matrix where each diagonal element corresponds to an individual child in the data.
 The off-diagonal elements are all zero because we assume that there is no correlation between different patients.

-* $\mathbf{R}$, the diagonal elements of $\mathbf{B}$, are 59x59 matrices unique to each child, wherein each element represents the unique correlation between minutes for a particular child.
-Each $\mathbf{R}$ has a compound symmetry correlation structure.
+* **R**, the diagonal elements of **B**, are 59x59 matrices unique to each child, wherein each element represents the unique correlation between minutes for a particular child.
+Each **R** has a compound symmetry correlation structure.

 For our analysis, there are four assumptions that must be met in order for our inferences to be valid.
 The assumptions are:
 - A linear relationship between the log vest PM measurement and the numeric explanatory variables in the data.